So, About That Crazy “Game Of Thrones” Ending

 Advertisement

-But luckily, Jaime just happens to have Qyburn's dragon-killing contraption handy, and sends Bron and his two able hands to wield it.
-After much bloodshed and shots of men being turned to ash, Bron finally manages to strike the dragon, who burns the weapon to bits.
+But luckily, Jaime just happens to have Qyburn's dragon-killing contraption handy, and sends Bronn and his two able hands to wield it.
+After much bloodshed and shots of men being turned to ash, Bronn finally manages to strike the dragon, who burns the weapon to bits.
 Hey, at least they know it kind of works.
 Daenerys will have to watch her back.

 Wounded, the dragon needs to make an emergency landing to recoup its strength.
 And that's when Jaime sees his chance.
 Despite Tyrion's mutterings from his vantage point across the field, the Kingslayer grabs his spear and lunges at Daenerys, only to come face to face with the dragon.

-At the last second, Bron leaps and pushes him out of the way of the incoming blaze, into the depths of the nearby lake, where Jaime sinks.
+At the last second, Bronn (?) leaps and pushes him out of the way of the incoming blaze, into the depths of the nearby lake, where Jaime sinks.
 And sinks.
 And sinks.

 I AM NOT WELL.